A Modified Gravitational Theory of the Matter Sector of the Type $\phi(R,T)\mathcal{L}_{m}$: General Field Equations

 The field equations will be free of higher order derivatives of the metric coefficients if we require that $\phi(R,T)$ be linear function of $R$, namely $\phi(R,T)=1+\alpha R+\beta g(T)$.
 Therefore, $\phi_{R}=\alpha$, and the effective stress-energy tensor will read

 Some comments are in order.
 In principle, the cosmological constant $\Lambda$ should be included in the action alongside the curvature scalar term.
 However, its energy scale is negligible compared to the effective corrections introduced by $\phi(R,T)\mathcal L_m$ in the high-density regime.
 The bounce dynamics analyzed later in this work are therefore insensitive to $\Lambda$.
-At low densities, on the other hand, the model smoothly reduces to GR with $\Lambda$, recovering the $\Lambda$CDM phenomenology in the infrared.
+At low densities, on the other hand, the model smoothly reduces to GR with $\Lambda$, recovering the $\Lambda$CDM phenomenology in the infrared. \paragraph{On the choice of the matter Lagrangian.} In theories with nonminimal matter couplings, the choice of the matter Lagrangian $\mathcal L_m$ is known to be nonunique.
+In the case of perfect fluids, both $\mathcal L_m = p$ and $\mathcal L_m = -\rho$ are commonly used, and they are equivalent in minimally coupled general relativity.
+However, in the present framework, where $\mathcal L_m$ appears explicitly in the action through the factor $\phi(T)$, different choices may lead to quantitative differences in the effective energy--momentum tensor.

+In this work we adopt the standard choice $\mathcal L_m = p$, which is widely used in the literature.
+We have verified that the qualitative features of the cosmological dynamics, in particular the existence of a nonsingular bounce driven by the density dependence of $\phi(T)$, do not rely on this specific choice.
+Alternative prescriptions such as $\mathcal L_m = -\rho$ modify the detailed form of the effective sources but preserve the key mechanism responsible for the bounce discussed in the next sections.

+In particular, even in the dust limit $p=0$, the trace remains $T=-\rho\neq 0$, so that $\phi(T)$ still induces nontrivial modifications.